johannschopplich/kirby-headless/README.md

 > [!WARNING]
 > Without a token your page content will be publicly accessible to everyone.

-> [!NOTE]
-> The internal `/api/kql` route will always enforce bearer authentication, unless you explicitly disable it in your config (see below).

 ### Cross Origin Resource Sharing (CORS)